VeryCrazyDog/Notes/Computer/VBA/Excel Snippet.md

-Save all worksheets in active workbook to CSV format
+Save all worksheets in active workbook to format *Unicode Text*
 ```vb
 Option Explicit